-IELTS Cue Card Sample 423 - Talk about an event when you had to wait
+IELTS Cue Card Sample 423 - An event when you had to wait

 - Written by IELTS Mentor